ArcherPeng/FuckBattlEye/README.md

 # FuckBattlEye

-BattlEye Bypass exploiting leaked handles
+Anticheat Bypass exploiting leaked handles.

+Will work for EAC and other anticheats, but fuck BattlEye in particular.